Bounded Exponential Sums with Multiplicative Coefficients: Reduction to pretentious functions

 \subsection{Dirichlet characters}

-We begin this section by showing that the exponential partial sums of a Dirichlet character are bounded, unless $\al$ is a rational number whose denominator is a divisor of the period of the Dirichlet character.
+We begin this section by showing that the exponential partial sums of a `twisted' Dirichlet character are bounded, unless $\al$ is a rational number whose denominator is a divisor of the period of the Dirichlet character.
+Before we prove this, we need an additional lemma. \begin{lem}\thlabel{character2_sums} Let $z \in \U$, $z\neq 1$ and let $t\in\R$.
+Then for $m \ge 1,$